StructuralEquationModels/StructuralEquationModels.jl/docs/src/developer/loss.md

 end
 ```

 This is beneficial when the computation of the objective and gradient share common computations.
 For example, in maximum likelihood estimation, the model implied covariance matrix has to be inverted to both compute the objective and gradient.
-Whenever the optimization algorithmn asks for the objective value and gradient at the same point, we call `objective_gradient!` and only have to do the shared computations - in this case the matric inversion - once.
+Whenever the optimization algorithmn asks for the objective value and gradient at the same point, we call `objective_gradient!` and only have to do the shared computations - in this case the matrix inversion - once.

 If you want to do hessian-based optimization, there are also the following methods: